dabigsahar-dotcom/Project-Tummus/full-separate-glove-tutorial.md

 # Part 1: Creating The Separate Glove Button

-This section assumes the Gardening Glove should always be available during normal gameplay.
-Unlock conditions will be covered later.
+This section of the tutorial will tell you how to add the Glove tool

 ## Step 1: Add the function declarations

-In `Lawn/Board.h`, near `DrawShovel` and `GetShovelButtonRect`, add:
+In `Lawn/Board.h` near `DrawShovel` and `GetShovelButtonRect` add:

 ```cpp
 void DrawGlove(Graphics* g);